-In this article, we’ll discuss software engineering salaries in detail.
-We’ll go through the various factors that can impact your paycheck, including location, specific job title, and level of experience.
+In this article, we’ll discuss Software Engineering salaries in detail.
+We’ll go through the various factors that can ￼impact your paycheck, including location, job title, and level of experience.

 Types of Software Engineers

 App Engineers: Every major business now has their own app, and there are engineers who specialize specifically in building native apps.
 They analyze the needs of end-users, create new programs, and modify existing applications to fix software problems.
 They design, build, install, and maintain these applications – a sub-specialty that requires advanced web development knowledge, since apps need to perform seamlessly on both IOS and Android operating systems.

 System Engineers: Rather than focusing on individual applications, system engineers coordinate the creation and maintenance of entire computer systems.
 This can involve multiple applications that work together to perform a useful task within a business or organization.

-The average compensation for a software engineer in the U.S. is $101,235.
-Software engineering salaries depend on multiple factors, such as:
+Software Engineering salaries depend on multiple factors, such as:

 - Job Title